How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Experimental Evaluations

-\textbf{In Ricci dataset,} the classification task is to predict whether a firefighter obtains promotion or not in New Haven, Connecticut administered exams.
-We consider `race' as the sensitive feature for this experiment.
-We observed that the classifier has statistical parity of $ 0.3 $ based on the race of a person.
-In the computed FIFs, the \textit{combined score} and \textit{desired position} of a person increases bias, whereas written exam score reduces bias while interacting with other features.
-In addition, the higher order influences demonstrate a higher value (FIF $ = 0.26 $), meaning that the features are highly correlated and act in favor of bias.

 \textbf{In Titanic dataset,} the neural network predicts whether a person survives the Titanic shipwreck or not.
-In this experiment, we consider the `sex' of a person as a sensitive feature and observe that the classifier is highly unfair (statistical parity as $ 0.83 $) on the basis of `sex'.
-In the computed FIFs, most of the features except the \textit{passenger class} and the \textit{age} of a person increases the bias of the classifier.
+In this experiment, we consider the sex of a person as a sensitive feature and observe that the classifier is highly unfair achieving statistical parity as $ 0.83 $.
+Our FIF analysis reveals high correlation in Titanic, where individual FIFs are mostly zero while intersectional FIFs achieve high absolute values.